Rziehlke/dns-sinkhole-technitium-pi5/README.md

 ## What I'd Do Differently
 I installed Technitium on the bare metal server.
 If I did this project again, I'd install Docker first and then install Technitium inside a Docker container instead, since it's more resource efficient and also easier to maintain, especially since I'll eventually be running multiple services from the Pi server.

+Also, while Technitium is a fantastic DNS service, it's a little more than I really need for my home network, so I'd probably switch to AdGuard Home next time, which is simpler and less resource intensive.